jnozzi/cocoadev.com/markdown/NSStringContainingASCIICode.md

 Hi,

-I need to create an General/NSString that contains the ASCII code 2 character, how can this be done?
+I need to create an NSString that contains the ASCII code 2 character, how can this be done?
 Can it?

 ----

 Try

-    General/NSString *theString = General/[NSString stringWithFormat:@"%c",2];
+    NSString *theString = [NSString stringWithFormat:@"%c",2];
-    General/NSLog(@"%d",[theString characterAtIndex:0]);
+    NSLog(@"%d",[theString characterAtIndex:0]);

 ----

-I thought there was a class called General/NSStringContainingASCIICode when I read the title...
+I thought there was a class called NSStringContainingASCIICode when I read the title...

 by the way,  how about a naive guess @"\002" ?
 Doesn't it work?